Theatre Arts Audition Tips

 - Pay strict attention to the time limits specified in the audition requirement sheet.

-- If you are using a cassette or CD, please have it cued to its starting point.
+- If you are using recorded music, please have it cued to its starting point.

 - Bring a headshot and resume' so the auditioners have a better chance of getting to know you.

-- Avoid monologues that are from movies, monologues you wrote yourself, or not from plays but simply contained in books of monologues.
+- Avoid monologues that are from movies, monologues you wrote yourself, or pieces that are not from plays but simply contained in books of monologues.

 - Don't try to play both characters in a scene by talking to and answering "yourself."